 Goodwill reflects the cost of an acquisition in excess of the fair values assigned to identifiable net assets acquired.
 The Company reviews goodwill for impairment during the fourth fiscal quarter or more frequently if events or changes in circumstances indicate the asset might be impaired.
 The Company performs impairment reviews for its reporting units, which have been determined to be the Company's reportable segments or one level below the reportable segments in certain instances, using a fair value method based on management's judgments and assumptions or third party valuations.
 The fair value of a reporting unit refers to the price that would be received to sell the unit as a whole in an orderly transaction between market participants at the measurement date.
 In estimating the fair value, the Company uses multiples of earnings based on the average of historical, published multiples of earnings of comparable entities with similar operations and economic characteristics.
-In certain instances, the Company uses are classified as Level 3 inputs within the fair value hierarchy as defined in ASC 820, "Fair Value Measurement."
+In certain instances, the Company uses discounted cash flow analyses or estimated sales price to further support the fair value estimates.
+The inputs utilized in the analyses are classified as Level 3 inputs within the fair value hierarchy as defined in ASC 820, "Fair Value Measurement."
 The estimated fair value is then compared with the carrying amount of the reporting unit, including recorded goodwill.
 The Company is subject to financial statement risk to the extent that the carrying amount exceeds the estimated fair value.